sidpalas/devops-directive-website/content/posts/2020/07/stupid-github-actions/index.md

 ### 3 -- Exponential Action

 The previous action has the potential to run indefinitely, but only one instance executes at a time, so it could be stopped manually if necessary.
 What if instead, the action triggered itself multiple times?
 This way, if it got out of hand there would be no stopping the exponential growth 😰.
-That sounds dumb... lets do it!
+That sounds dumb... let's do it!

 The file counter trick from before no longer works because multiple actions would be executing in parallel, all trying to modify and commit simultaneously causing conflicts.
 Instead, I stored the state in Git tags!

 A random UUID is used as the base for the tag and the current iteration is appended to prevent collisions.
-The current implementation only support single digits, but if I make it past 9 iterations of exponential growth that means I messed up 💀.
+The current implementation only supports single digits, but if I make it past 9 iterations of exponential growth that means I messed up 💀.

 ```bash
 function increment_tag_push {